waterbear-cloud/paco/docs/yaml-app-resources.rst

       - Each Key is the Condition name and the Value must be a dictionary of request filters. e.g. { "StringEquals" : { "aws:username" : "johndoe" }}
       - {}
     * - effect
-      - String |star|
+      - Choice |star|
       - Effect
-      - Must be one of: 'Allow', 'Deny'
+      - Must be one of 'Allow' or 'Deny'
-      - Deny
+      -
     * - principal
       - Dict
       - Prinicpals